310mc/https-310mc.github.io-tl/source/_posts/submarine/ruthless_battlefield.md

 {% endbubble %}

 {% bubble Keito %}
-Did we come all the way here to Okinawa to watch a pseudo-lover's quarrel happen before our very eyes?
+Did we come all the way here to Okinawa to watch a pseudo-lover’s quarrel happen before our very eyes?
 {% endbubble %}

 {% bubble Kuro %}